Carson River Valley (Nev.)

 Overview Construction on the Kingsbury-McDonald Toll Road, which would eventually link the Carson Valley, Nevada to Placerville, California via Lake Valley (Lake Tahoe), began in late 1859 or early 1860.
 Collection contains 16 documents regarding the land acquisition and construction of the route.

 Abstract Land patent issued to Irvine for land in the Carson Valley.
+The collection contains material from April 14, 1898 created by Thomas Irvine.

 Abstract Land patent for land in the Carson Valley issued to Tillman and contracts for sale of that land to him.
 The collection contains material from 1901 created by Theodor Tillman.

 Abstract Deeds in which Tucke and his wife Nicoline acquired the land and water of the Laverony Ranch in the Carson Valley.
+The collection contains material from 1901-1902 created John G. Tucke.